Improve your health, and indoor air quality

 Say goodbye to moisture and mould

 The average home produces 30 litres of moisture a day.
+If your home has excessive moisture you should address the underlying cause of the dampness before installing a ventilation system.
 All that moisture creates the perfect environment for some nasty moulds and pathogens.
-There’s no need to put up with this when ventilation fans can solve the problem for you.

 • 46% of New Zealand homes suffer from condensation.